Originally posted November 2010.

 What about new versions of the Walkman?

 If would be nice if Sony could get back to it’s glory days but it hasn’t really made any attractive devices for a number of years.
 One or two early digital audio player from Sony looked okay, but the MiniDisc and Net Walkman releases have been quite ugly and had ridiculous names like MZ-R91.
 The iPod is simply an iPod with the option of how much space you want.
-Much simpler for my Dad if he wants to buy a device.
+Much simpler for my Dad if he wants to buy a device, for example.
 While in 2001 Sony was trying to sell us the MZ-N1 MiniDisc player with it’s NetMD, BassBoost, Groove, Long Play, LP2 and LP4, Apple released an iPod which would store and play 200 albums and look really cool.
 There was only going to be one winner.
 RIP cassette Walkman, CD Walkman, MD Walkman, MP3 Walkman.

 Unless Sony can get back the coolness of their portable audio devices from last century, it’s (portable audio) days are numbered.
 Even if Sony managed to get it’s next series of digital Walkman to challenge the iPod, I still think Apple has the market sewn up - iTunes Store, App Store, compatible iPhones and iPads all contribute to the iPod experience and I can’t see (sadly) how Sony could come back from it.
 RIP Walkman, period.